opencv/opencv/modules/core/doc/drawing_functions.rst

     :param imgSize: Image size.
 The image rectangle is  ``Rect(0, 0, imgSize.width, imgSize.height)`` .

-	:param imgSize: Image rectangle.
+    :param imgSize: Image rectangle.?? why do you list the same para twice??

-    :param pt1: The first line point.
+    :param pt1: First line point.

-    :param pt2: The second line point.
+    :param pt2: Second line point.

-The functions ``clipLine`` calculate a part of the line segment which is entirely within the specified rectangle.
+The functions ``clipLine`` calculate a part of the line segment that is entirely within the specified rectangle.
 They return ``false`` if the line segment is completely outside the rectangle.
-Otherwise, it returns ``true`` .
+Otherwise, they return ``true`` .

 .. index:: ellipse